pouchdb/pouchdb/docs/_posts/2016-04-25-preloaded-databases-with-pouchdb.md

 1. As a prebuilt SQLite file (appropriate for hybrid apps)
 2. As a "dump" file (appropriate for web apps)

-In this tutorial, I'll explain how to achieve both methods.
+In this tutorial, I'll give a step-by-step breakdown for both techniques.

 Prebuilt SQLite files
 ---